HotSauceNinja/space-eureka/README.md

 Installation Steps:

 - Clone or download the repo
-- Open project in your text editor
+- Open the project in your text editor

 **_The app does not require installing any dependencies or getting any access tokens._**

 ### Viewing Instructions

-The web application can be viewed in web browsers by navigating to index.html and opening with Live Server.
+The web application can be viewed in web browsers by navigating to the project index.html file and opening with Live Server.

-# License
+### License

 MIT

+### Resources

+The project includes the use of a [photo by Pixabay from Pexels](https://www.pexels.com/photo/aerospace-engineering-exploration-launch-34521/) and the (unofficial) SpaceX-API](https://github.com/r-spacex/SpaceX-API).